Realization through dropping the unconscious

 Q: Is just seeing the subconscious thought or motivation enough?

 Lester: Just looking at it is not enough.
 You must consciously drop the thought or consciously cast out the tendency or motivation.
 I’m assuming you’ll want to let go of these thoughts because they’re all limiting and negative.
-One reason why we don It like to dig them up is that we don’t like to see how awful we are.
+One reason why we don’t like to dig them up is that we don’t like to see how awful we are.
 But there’s nothing good or bad; there’s just moving in the right direction or the wrong direction.
-When we move in the wrong direction, we move toward more limitation and that’s really so-called bad.
+When we move in the wrong direction, we move toward more limitation and that’s really [all that] so-called bad [is].
 But everything is experiencing.
-And when we don ‘t judge ourselves we move much faster.
+And when we don’t judge ourselves we move much faster.

 Q: When we don’t judge ourselves?